robinrob/rsmithio/_posts/2018-03-13-getting-started-with-ocaml.md

 The first thing that drew me towards learning OCaml is its very strong orientation towards [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 I've been thinking about and taking advantage of functional programming techniques more and more over time.

-For me so far, this has essentially been: composing certain sections of code using calls to pure functions, thus to program in a more declerative style, helping to reduce mutibility, increase predictability and improve testability of my code.
+For me so far, this has essentially been: composing certain sections of code using calls to pure functions, thus to program in a more declarative style, helping to reduce mutability, increase predictability and improve testability of my code.
 For example: using a map function instead of a for loop, or a reduce function when needing to sum something over a collection.

 Whilst doing front-end development, the [Lodash](https://lodash.com) library has allowed me to write some really expressive, concise logic for reading, computing from and manipulating data structures.
 Continuing on like this, I have written my own functions in this way where possible or appropriate.
 There is more to functional programming than this, and OCaml really puts it at your fingertips.